When Things Go “Bump” in the Dark

 While you need to be prepared to use your gun if you must, you must also train yourself to resist resorting to it until it becomes absolutely necessary.
 Often this means you need to exercise a lot of restraint if you become involved in an encounter that could become hostile.
 Thus, the paradox — on the one hand we train and equip ourselves to use lethal force, but at the same time we need to do everything possible to avoid using that training and equipment.

-Gary Evans is an NRA-Certified Instructor and Range Safety Officer.
+Gary Evens is an NRA-Certified Instructor and Range Safety Officer.